Class: Designing & Prototyping (ME 211)

 Initial game concepts had the two players attempt to solve the maze against each other, as a competition.
 Some versions of the game also had "traps," where balls could fall into the hole, preventing the players from navigating the maze with said ball.
 However, these features were abandoned as the game itself proved to be challenging enough.
 Also, collaboration encouraged teamwork, and also reminded the players how difficult but important communication is.

-All parts of the game was designed, modeled, and prototyped from scratch.
+All parts of the game was designed, modeled, prototyped, and programmed from scratch.